Did you that know mole drains can last up to 15 years or more?

 Most soil types in NZ can have effective mole drains installed.
 In the right conditions, a well thought out and properly installed mole drain can last 15 years or more, however most mole drainage networks work best if they are reinstalled every 2-3 years.
 In particularly fine sandy soils a yearly refresh of the drainage network may be necessary, but usually this type of soil has excellent drainage and if there is water ponding it is not likely to be for the reason that the water cannot drain through the soil properly, and you’re not likely to see a large benefit from mole drainage.

 On the other end of the scale, heavy subsoils such as clays are ideal for mole drainage schemes as they both hold a mole channel very well and also naturally drain very poorly, so benefit greatly from mole ploughing efforts.
 Peaty subsoils also benefit from mole drainage, although not as much as clays, it is definitely still a worthwhile investment if water ponding and/or soggy paddocks are occurring.

-Too often mole ploughing is seen as a quick fix to get rid of excess surface water in times of heavy rain, however once this happens the best time for mole ploughing is over, and the mole drains created will only last a matter of months versus years when done right.
+Too often mole ploughing is seen as a quick fix to get rid of excess surface water in times of heavy rain, however once surface ponding happens, the best time for mole ploughing is over, and the mole drains created will only last a matter of months versus years when done right, not to mention the soil compaction incurred from driving over waterlogged ground.
 Mole ploughing when it is too dry results in the soil around the drain cracking, and when it is too wet it will not hold the channel the torpedo is trying to create.
 Get the timing right when the subsoil is slightly on the moist side of damp, and the drain will set into shape and last for a lot longer.